 CRA has a cryptocurrency task force in charge of developing audit procedures to ascertain the risk of unreported cryptocurrency transactions.
 CRA also has various methods of reassessing an individual’s tax return with limited information.
 The responsibility to provide sufficient supporting documentation rests with the taxpayer.
 Without sufficient documentation, CRA can still use various audit techniques or reassessment tools to reassess the taxpayer.
 Since the burden of supporting documentation rests with the taxpayer, the taxpayer would need to file a formal objection to the reassessment and prove why the reassessment is not accurate.
 This can be a costly and time-consuming process.

 CRA has a voluntary disclosure program available to report unreported or incorrectly reported transactions.
 For additional information on CRA’s voluntary disclosure program visit CRA’s website.
 You should seek professional advice before submitting an application under CRA’s voluntary disclosure program.

 Your Canadian Bitcoin and cryptocurrency tax information hosts, John and Myles, bring a combined 35 years of experience and a strong passion for keeping Canadian investors in the know when it comes to tax info.

-Together, we created a platform to not only to provide the best information we can to our members, but to the entire crypto community in Canada, and offer an opportunity to engage with your questions in an AMA on April 22nd.
+Together, we created a platform to not only to provide the best information we can to our members, but to the entire crypto community in Canada, and offer an opportunity to engage with your questions.
+Visit our Reddit community today: